sirt3tris/ArtifactSurvey/index.md

 <br>The global sample of the respondents consisted of 105 players.
 Among these, 3 didn't complete all the sections of the survey and 2 explicitly claimed they never played Artifact.
 These respondents were excluded from the analysis, leading to a sample of 98 participants (2 female, mean age = 27.9 ± 6.5).
 The first thing we want to check is our players gaming background.
 Not surprisingly a large proportion mentioned Dota2, Hearthstone and Mtg/Mtga as games they regularly play.
 These are indeed the popular games more closely related to Artifact in terms of lore, gametype or developers.
 Alltogether 65% of the sample play card games and quite interestingly, nearly 25% mentioned the two FPS which follow the top 3 on the chart: Overwatch and CS:GO. </p>

+As one of the current issue of Artifact seems to be the low concurrent player numbers, let's have a look at how often our participant actually play the game compared to other games.

+<p align="center">
+<img src="playfreq.png" alt="playfrequency" width="1100"/>  </p>

+The pattern of playfrequency appears quite different for Artifact vs other games.
+More than 95% of the sample frequently plays digital games whereas only 75% frequently play Artifact.
+This already suggest that a proportion of Artifact player is not fully engaged to the game.
 I will first show some summary statistics by pooling data from the global sample: how often people play Artifact and other games, which game mode is the most popular and finally the ranking of the above mentioned 15 game experience features.
 I will then try to split the sample into two subgroups based on the play frequency (frequent and infrequent players) and examine the correlation patterns among features in the two subgroups.

-<p align="center">
-<img src="playfreq.png" alt="playfrequency" width="1100"/>  </p>

 <p align="center">